torch/nn/doc/criterion.md

 This criterion combines [`LogSoftMax`](#nn.LogSoftMax) and [`ClassNLLCriterion`](#nn.ClassNLLCriterion) in one single class.

-It is useful to train a classication problem with `n` classes.
+It is useful to train a classification problem with `n` classes.
 If provided, the optional argument `weights` should be a 1D `Tensor` assigning weight to each of the classes.
 This is particularly useful when you have an unbalanced training set.

 The `input` given through a `forward()` is expected to contain scores for each class: `input` has to be a 1D `Tensor` of size `n`.